AlexanderPPetrov/st-js-be-2020/README.md

 ![Image description](https://raw.githubusercontent.com/AlexanderPPetrov/st-js-be-2020/master/docs/atlas.jpg
 )

-Add .env fie to the root of the project and add in it:
+Add .env file to the root of the project and add in it:

 MONGODB_URL="YOU_NEED_TO_PASTE_HERE_THE_URL_FROM_YOUR_DB";

-and replace the field <password> with your actual password
+and replace the field \<password\> with your actual password